This is the third post of the Clojure on Android series.

 - Google APIs ARM EABI v7a System Image

-, a UI will show up which will allow you to specify screen resolution, and more for your new emulator.
+Open the emulator manager with android avd, a UI will show up which will allow you to specify screen resolution, and more for your new emulator.
 You can make many different versions of the emulator, and test your app behaviours with different resolution and more.

 A better option